Santa Maria di Leuca

 Santa Maria di Leuca, often spelled simply Leuca is a frazione of the comune of Castrignano del Capo, in the Salento peninsula (Apulia), southern Italy.

 A part of the town once belonged to the comune of Gagliano del Capo.
+It is found in the very end of the Salento peninsula.

 The territory between Otranto and Santa Maria di Leuca has become a Regional Natural Coastal Park of "Costa Otranto - Santa Maria di Leuca e Bosco di Tricase".
 In this area, in the comune of Gagliano Del Capo, is located Ciolo.